On this page

 - Clinical physiology

-Acorn foundation grants
+Acorn foundation financial grants

-Full-time students only are eligible and must be in the third year or more of study.
+Full-time medical students only are eligible and must be in the third year or more of study.
 You need to be eligible for Study-link and to be able to demonstrate your need for financial assistance.
 Preference is given to students from who have attended school in the Bay of Plenty region.

 Learn more about the Nurse Entry to Practice Programme.

-Our nurse/midwife recruiter works closely with the Director of Nursing, the nurse/midwife leaders, the nurse/midwife managers and the People and Culture recruitment team to proactively support the effective recruitment and retention of nurses, midwives and healthcare assistants.
+Our nurse/midwife recruiter works closely with the Director of Nursing, the nurse/midwife leaders, the nurse/midwife managers and the People and Culture recruitment team to support the effective recruitment and retention of nurses, midwives and healthcare assistants.

 Our nurse/midwife recruiter welcomes enquiries from potential applicants around such topics as current vacancies and the application process.